oracle-devrel/devo.tutorials/microsoft-sql-to-mds.md

 We create a bucket on OCI’s Dashboard:

-{% img assets/microsoft-create-bucket-modal.webp "OCI Create Bucket panel with a fields for the bucket's name and tag information" "OCI Create Bucket panel with a fields for the bucket's name and tag information" %}
+{% imgx assets/microsoft-create-bucket-modal.webp "OCI Create Bucket panel with a field for the bucket name and tag information" "OCI Create Bucket panel with a field for the bucket name and tag information" %}

 We need to create an `ACCESS_KEY_ID` and a `SECRET_ACCESS_KEY`:

-{% img assets/microsoft-settings-keys.png "Find the Secret Keys menu in OCI's User Settings" "Find the Secret Keys menu in OCI's User Settings" %}
+{% imgx assets/microsoft-settings-keys.png "Find the Secret Keys menu in OCI's User Settings" "Find the Secret Keys menu in OCI's User Settings" %}

-{% img assets/microsoft-secret-keys.webp "The Generate Customer Keys button displayed with OCI's Resources panel displayed" "The Generate Customer Keys button displayed with OCI's Resources panel displayed" %}
+{% imgx assets/microsoft-secret-keys.webp "The Generate Customer Keys button displayed with OCI's Resources panel displayed" "The Generate Customer Keys button displayed with OCI's Resources panel displayed" %}

 We copy these keys on one single line separated with a colon in a file, for example ~/.passwd-ocifs.